Ancientkingg/fancyPants/README.md

 **You are free to use and distribute this pack (non-commercially) without any credit to the original author of the shader (*It would be appreciated though :)*).
 If used commercially please include some form of credit containing "Ancientkingg"**

+Fancy Pants is a 1.17 vanilla core shader that allows datapack developers to add custom armor to the game with custom coloured leather armor.

 **<u>Annotation</u>**

 Any pixel coordinates prefixed with `~` will be relative to the armor texture itself and will not be absolute.
 For example `~(0,0)` in absolute coordinates could refer to `(64,0)`, `(128,0)` etc. Otherwise, assume the pixel coordinate is absolute.